digital-loukoum/esrun/README.md

    // if true, will reload the script on file changes
    // you can also pass an additional array of globs to watch
 	watch?: boolean | string[] = false

+   // if true, prevent console clearing on watch mode
+	preserveConsole?: boolean

    // if true, turn on inspect mode to use browser's console inspect?: boolean = false